 3 seconds.
 While this threshold might be acceptable for the majority of user actions, it might not be acceptable for a sign-up user action.
 Alternatively, there could be a search action that is quite complex and requires longer than the allotted

 Note: Dynatrace allows you to create a maximum of 500 key user actions per environment across all applications and a maximum of 100 key user actions per application.
-If a higher limit is required, please contact a Dynatrace ONE product specialist by clicking the chat button in the upper-right corner of the Dynatrace menu bar.
+When you reach that limit, consider using calculated metrics for Real User Monitoring, which offer similar capabilities.